vladigleba/vladigleba.github.io/posts/gospel/sanctuary.md

 ## What did the Day of Atonement foreshadow?

 > It was therefore necessary that *the patterns of things in the heavens should be purified* with these; but the heavenly things themselves with better sacrifices than these.
+For Christ is not entered into the holy places made with hands, which are the figures of the true; but *into heaven itself, now to appear in the presence of God for us*.
-{% ct 'Hebrews 9:23' %}
+{% ct 'Hebrews 9:23-24' %}

-Since the earthly sanctuary and it’s services were a foreshadow of the heavenly sanctuary, the Day of Atonement was pointing to the [cleansing](/posts/prophecy/investigative.md) of the heavenly sanctuary by the real High Priest, Jesus Christ, the real Mediator between God and man {% rf '1 Timothy 2:5' %} who offers forgiveness and cleansing from sin to anyone who exercises faith in His substitutionary sacrifice.
+Since the earthly sanctuary and its services foreshadowed the heavenly sanctuary, the Day of Atonement was pointing to the [cleansing](/posts/prophecy/investigative.md) of the heavenly sanctuary by the real High Priest, Jesus Christ, the real Mediator between God and man {% rf '1 Timothy 2:5' %} who offers forgiveness and cleansing from sin to anyone who exercises faith in His substitutionary sacrifice.

 In the broadest aspect, the Day of Atonement lead to sin being eradicated from the camp of Israel, which pointed to a future time when sin would be eradicated from the universe forever.
 Then and only then will the atonement be completed and the universe restored to its pre-sin state.
 The story of the sanctuary, therefore, is far reaching and all-encompassing, covering the entire history of the human race, from the fall of Adam and Eve in Eden to the restoration of the fallen race in the new heavenly Eden!